Barbara Bosworth: Work

 Much of Bosworth's photographic work focuses on landscapes and trees.
 She creates her views of the natural world using a large-format film camera, exploring subtle relations between humans and landscapes, "unfolding a personal and spiritual connection to the world around us."
 According to Andy Grundberg, writing in Grand Street, her peers in landscape photography include Laura McPhee, Lois Connor, Terry Evans, Linda Halverson, and Mary Peck, among others.

 She spent several months intensively photographing the New England Trail, and more than 14 years visiting and photographing large trees from the National Register.

 In other photographs such as Indigo Bunting she captures fleeting moments of connection between birds and humans, "incredibly intimate moment[s] of contact" with the tiny creatures appearing "exceptionally vulnerable."
 Bosworth documents the American landscape and how it is affected by humans.

 Bosworth captures details using a view camera, and she often creates diptychs and triptychs from a set of exposures, expanding the area of her images.
 In her series Birds and Other Angels, the triptych format places her photographs of birds and humans within the wider scope of the forest surrounding them.
 Although Bosworth works in color, she also frequently shoots in black and white, intentionally limiting the image to forms shown in tones of grey, undistracted by color.
 In her twenty-year retrospective Natural Histories: Photographs by Barbara Bosworth, about three quarters of the photographs are in black and white and one quarter were in color.

 In a San Francisco MoMA interview, Bosworth asserts that her processes are slowed down due to the use of film, and that the care and thoughtfulness put into her work increases with that time.
 She takes her time carefully studying the landscapes, which primarily consists of forests, birds, and the people her work has crossed paths with.
 Like other landscape photographers, Bosworth's asserted interest is in exploring the world at her own pace and appreciating what nature puts in front of her.
 She believes that observation is necessary to the artistic process and end product.

 Although she examines what appears before her in the natural world, Bosworth's chosen subject matter remains very personal and depicts specific moments that she has experienced.
 Her first photographs in and around her home in Ohio were taken from her rectangular living room window, looking out into the Ohio forest.
 Although her earliest photographs rarely included humans, she increasingly focused on people's connection to and effects on the surrounding environment, and she often mentions her parents and her upbringing as influences.
-Bosworth's mother developed Parkinson's disease and dementia, while her father passed away from old age.
+Bosworth's mother developed Parkinson's disease and dementia, while her father died from old age.
 Bosworth was able to channel these experiences into her work, drawing on them as an inspiration for her book Behold (2014): "Photography is our validation that we were there."